 They do and they are!

-But I did not train with Humanist UK so could not claim their title even if I identified as a Humanist myself.
+But I did not train with Humanists UK so could not claim their title even if I identified as a Humanist myself.

-There is a lot of crossover between my personal beliefs and those of Humanists; I am passionate about people and believe that people interacting with one another and the World is how so much beauty is created and should be respected and undertaken with integrity.
+There is a lot of crossover between my personal beliefs and those of Humanists; I am passionate about people and believe that humans interacting with one another and the World is how so much beauty is created.
+Folks of all types should be respected and connections or relationships between us should always be undertaken with integrity.

-However I could never call myself a Humanist because underneath my love of reason and logic and the human experience lies a deep and profound sense of something more.
+I could never call myself a Humanist though.
+Underneath my love of reason and logic and the human experience lies a deep and profound sense of something more.

-This ‘more’ is not religious in the sense of a deity or creator but a sense of awe and wonder at the intricate balance and complexity of the World that, for me, crosses over into the realm of the sacred (I have discussed my use of the word ‘sacred’ here).
+This ‘more’ is not religious in the sense of a deity or creator, it is a sense of awe and wonder at the intricate balance and complexity of the World that, for me, trancends the mundane and crosses over into the realm of the sacred.
+I discuss my use of the word ‘sacred’ here.

-Because I experience life as a sacred thing, and am an animist who believes that the combined energies of all life on this planet create something ‘more’ than our composite parts, I could never fully identify as a Humanist.
+I experience am also an animist.
+I believe that all things have a spirit or soul and that the combined energies of all life on this planet creates something ‘more’ than our composite parts.
+For all these reasons, I could never fully identify as a Humanist.

 So can you marry us in a Humanist ceremony?